 |Facility or site and an unregistered/registered hauler||Follow steps above for each type of complaint.
 Include a copy of warning letter sent to the unregistered/registered hauler with facility or site complaint.|

 CalRecycle inspector/TEA will investigate all complaints within 30 days of receipt of complaint.
-To refer complaints received to a TEA, the CalRecycle inspector must document the name/county of the TEA referred to on the complaint in the "office use only" section, notify Hauler Section staff, and retain a copy.
 Depending on whether the complaint is founded or unfounded, the inspector will do one of the following:

 - Issue notice of violation (NOV), send copies of the initial investigation letter/inspection report and NOV within 60 days from receipt of complaint, and forward to Hauler Section.